 Lemon Kush from Humboldt Seed Company is your citrus-scented buddy for relaxation.
 This delightful hybrid blends Matanuska Mist with OG Kush and Lemon Haze, offering stress relief in 63-70 days.
 Enjoy the euphoric effects and sweet earthy aromas.
 The strain is 75% Indica – 25% Sativa (F5) and has a flowering time of 55 days, with extremely tall, uniformly large buds, massive production, distinct citrus smell, high production of Limonene, calming and powerful.”

-The one common genetic donor in the two descriptions is Key Lime Pie.
-KLP is a mostly-Indica strain comprised primarily of Indica genetic precursors such as OG Kush, Hindu Kush, Purple Urkel, Cherry Pie, mixed with a little Durban and various forms of Girl Scout Cookies.
+The ONLY common genetic donor in the two lineage descriptions is Key Lime Pie, a mostly-Indica strain comprised primarily of Indica genetic precursors such as OG Kush, Hindu Kush, Purple Urkel, Cherry Pie, mixed with a little Durban and various forms of Girl Scout Cookies.

-Several of the strains touted as low-THC are advertised elsewhere as high-THC, and we’ve grown them to verify they are indeed high-THC.
+Several strains touted by the article as low-THC are advertised elsewhere as high-THC, and we’ve grown them to verify they are indeed high-THC.

-HSC told us the article promoting low-THC strains was full of mistakes, and Limez is actually a great strain testing at 21-26% THCA, designed by HSC co-owner Benjamin Lind.
+An HSC expert we’ve always gotten honest information from told us the article promoting low-THC strains was full of mistakes, and Limez is actually a fantastic strain testing at 21-26% THCA, specially designed by HSC co-owner Benjamin Lind.
+That data provided enough reason to test Limez.

 What Other Growers Say About Limez